Navigating the Application Process

 “Apply for the NSF graduate fellowship!
 It shows you're serious and prospective advisers may be willing to help you with your proposal.”

-"If the applicant knows of particular fellowships that might be available to him/her, this can be indicated to their professor of interest in the initial contact letter.
+"If the applicant knows of particular fellowships that might be available to him/her/them, this can be indicated to their professor of interest in the initial contact letter.
 Information on fellowships also tells the potential mentor that the applicant has been pro-active in looking around for potential support."

 How do I know if I will be compatible with a lab?